-It was a good joke of someone there to put such a nice and powerful engine into civil car.
+It was a good joke of someone there to put such a nice and powerful engine into a civil car.
 And someones bad joke was to factory tune it like that.
-Why ?
+Why?
 You better ask Honda.

-So what we have here… K24 engine , a big brother of the famous Type-R K20.
-Honda added 400cc of displacement for low end torque to push a heavy chassis but tuned it for civil usage without spikes, burnouts, with a calm and predictable behavior for every average Joe .
+So what we have here… K24 engine, a big brother of the famous Type-R K20.
+Honda added 400cc of displacement for low-end torque to push a heavy chassis but tuned it for civil usage without spikes, burnouts, with a calm and predictable behaviour for every average Joe.
 Lots of things been made to bump comfort more than performance in it.

-Honda i-VTEC K-series engines are famous for their heads , they are breathing extremely well and let to burn lots of fuel , producing tons of power.
-These engines are also extremely well designed, balanced and assembled, this allow them to rev that high.
-So comparing K24 and K20 we can see same head design, both has high compress ratio, both can rev high, but K20 blows like a hot champagne and big bro is dull… The key problem – the tune.
-K20 engine is tuned to its maximum, to make every possible HP at every rpm.
+Honda i-VTEC K-series engines are famous for their heads, they are breathing extremely well and let to burn lots of fuel, producing tons of power.
+These engines are also extremely well designed, balanced and assembled, this allows them to rev that high.
+So comparing K24 and K20 we can see same head design, both have high compress ratio, both can rev high, but K20 blows like a hot champagne and big bro is dull… The key problem – the tune.
+The K20 engine is tuned to its maximum, to make every possible HP at every rpm.
 K24 is tuned for economy, ecology, safety and so on.

-As all of you knows , these are i-VTEC engines that have small and big lobes on the camshafts, the small lobes are made for economy and the big ones are made for power.
-Lets see how much power a K20 can rev. VTEC engages at 5800 and last till 8600, almost 3k of fun for its close ratio gearbox.
-Now lets see at K24, VTEC kicks in at 6k and last to 6800rpm on AT and about 7000 rpm on MT.
-So much less fun, and another problem is the existing gear ratios in both AT and MT, every gear you shift will kick you out of the power window (VTEC window) where the small lobes made for economy are operating.
+As all of you knows, these are i-VTEC engines that have small and big lobes on the camshafts, the small lobes are made for economy and the big ones are made for power.
+Let’s see how much power a K20 can rev. VTEC engages at 5800 and lasts till 8600, almost 3k of fun for its close ratio gearbox.
+Now let’s see at K24, VTEC kicks in at 6k and last to 6800rpm on AT and about 7000 rpm on MT.
+So much less fun and another problem is the existing gear ratios in both AT and MT, every gear you shift will kick you out of the power window (VTEC window) where the small lobes made for the economy are operating.

 They screwed almost everything there.
-VTC, this tech aren’t fully used in stock calibration, very small angle of advance are used.
+VTC, this tech isn’t fully used in stock calibration, the very small angle of advance is used.
 Ignition – very conservative, fuel maps – too rich, VTEC – too late.

 So in short here are the key differences between our tuned ECU program vs the stock tune: